-- 3.2.10.
+- 3.2.7.
 TfL has started to deliver on plans to introduce around 3,000 Low Emission double-deck buses in central London by 2019 and over 250 Zero Emission single-deck buses into central London by 2020.
-They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run.
-The first low emission bus zone was introduced along Putney High Street in March 2017, with the second introduced on Brixton Hill in December 2017. - 3.2.11.
-The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NO_x emissions from buses along the routes by around 84 per cent.
-The Mayor's manifesto commitment is to introduce all 12 Low Emission Bus Zones by 2019. - 3.2.12.
-Of relevance to the Holy Trinity Primary school is the proposed low emission bus zones from: - Edmonton to Seven Sisters which is the A10 High Road that passes the primary school.
+They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run in the Low Emission Bus Zone. - 3.2.8.
+The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NOx emissions from buses along the routes by around 84 per cent.
+The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2019. - 3.2.9.
+Of relevance locally are the proposed low emission bus zones from: